 Sodium carbonate often called washing soda or soda ash is the most important of all basic heavy chemicals.
 Its great advantage over sodium hydroxide is that it is no-corrosive and is, therefore, safer to handle.

 Sodium Carbonate Formula

-Sodium carbonate is a diazonium salt of carbonic acid with chemical formula Na2CO3.
+Sodium carbonate is a diazonium salt of carbonic acid with the chemical formula Na2CO3.
 It is also known as Soda crystals, soda ash, washing soda.
 This inorganic compound is water-soluble and when dissolved in water, it forms carbonic acid and sodium hydroxide.
-In its pure form, it is white powder and odourless.
+In its pure form, it is a white powder and odourless.
 It is a strong base and acts as an antacid.

 Sodium carbonate can be produced by four processes – “Solvay process, Labnac process, Dual-process, Electrolytic process”.
 Since it is a weak acid it is slightly soluble in ethanol and insoluble in alcohol.
 One of the important uses of Na2CO3 is as a water softener. pH is about 11.

 Synthesis of Sodium Carbonate – Na2CO3